benjaminBoboul/cardio/README.md

 # cardio

-terminal vying card game written in C++
+> A vying card game written in C++

+The objective of this project is to train myself on some concepts in C++.